East London is home to some of the most amazing food, from mouth-watering pizza to awe-inspiring sushi, our local’s guide has you covered.

 SOHALIA

-Given the thumbs up by The Guardian’s Jay Rayner, this Lebanese-inspired restaurant and wine bar is a must-go.
+Given the thumbs up by The Guardian’s Jay Rayner, this Lebanese-inspired restaurant and wine bar is a must-visit.
 It hits all the spots, with a divine menu and a generous social heart.
 Just a stone’s throw from Liverpool Street and Shoreditch High Street stations, its cool, laid-back and stylish interior make for a casual catch up or intimate dinner.

 232 Shoreditch High Street, London E1 6PJ